 Fly to Tibet from major Chinese cities

 If you’d like to go by plane, you can fly out of all the major cities in China.
 There is a daily direct flight to Tibet from Chengdu, Xi’an, Beijing, Shanghai, Guangzhou, and Chongqing.
 Chengdu may be the best option because it offers 5-8 flights a day to Lhasa.
-The cost of flights can be vary depending on where you are flying from.
+The cost of flights can vary depending on where you are flying from.
 You can contact the travel agency for flight details and ask for advice.

 Hotel booking in Tibet